morleym/furtive-handbook/docs/cheat-sheet.md

 ---

 Important numbers for each format, in one place!
-The strengths and drawbacks are highly simplified here—see the [full guides](format-guides-overview) for more context.
+See the [full guides](format-guides-overview) to explore each format in a deeper fashion.

 ## Single-Elimination